Nov 29, 2017

 The Fulbright Prize honors the largest and most significant educational and cultural exchange program in history, as well as the career and spirit of its creator, the late Senator J. William Fulbright of Arkansas.
 The Prize recognizes and rewards outstanding contributions toward bringing peoples, cultures, or nations to greater understanding of others.

 The inaugural Fulbright Prize was awarded to Nelson Mandela in 1993, and it was given most recently to Senator Richard Lugar in 2016.
 Four recipients of the Fulbright Prize — Nelson Mandela, Jimmy Carter, Kofi Annan, and Martti Ahtisaari — have later been named Nobel Peace Prize laureates.
-The Prize, which includes a $50,000 award and a sculpture portrait of Senator Fulbright, will be presented at a ceremony in autumn 2018 during which the laureate will deliver a substantive address on his/her work and aspirations.
+The Prize will be presented at a ceremony in autumn 2018 during which the laureate will deliver a substantive address on his/her work and aspirations.